-The landscape industry plays a significant role in shaping and growing our City in a Garden.
+The landscape industry plays a significant role in shaping and growing our City in Nature.
 The Centre for Urban Greenery and Ecology, or CUGE for short, is jointly established by NParks and the Singapore Workforce Development Agency.
 CUGE works closely with industry associations to design and implement programmes to upgrade and position the industry to seize growth and development opportunities, both locally and regionally.

 If you are looking to further your career in the landscaping industry, CUGE has a critical mass of knowledge and advance expertise on urban greenery and ecology to share with you.
 It provides professional skills training programmes for all levels of professionals and is a national training institution of the Landscape Workforce Skills Qualifications (WSQ).
 It also serves as a regional repository of best practices to advance urban and green living environment.
 It will serve as the lead training provider for all levels of the landscape industry workforce.
 It will use the Singapore Workforce Skills Qualifications (WSQ) System to train and certify skills training and facilitate career development in the landscape industry.